Have you thought of ways how integrity can be demonstrated in company culture?

 Integrity, according to Richard Dortch

-“involves everything about the wholeness of our inner person, our heart, mind and will.
+“involves everything about the wholeness of our inner person, our heart, mind, and will.
 Integrity simply means singleness: Singleness of our purpose, singleness of our will, singleness of our hearts.
 There is no dividing of the truth that splits the wholeness of what we are about”.
-Mr. Dortch further explained that the prevailing duplicity in a person’s professional and private life is a manifestation of an eroding integrity.
+Mr. Dortch further explained that the prevailing duplicity in a person’s professional and private life is a manifestation of eroding integrity.

-Values are supposedly consistent regardless of time, place, culture and environment.
+Values are supposedly consistent regardless of time, place, culture, and environment.
 The force that restrains us when our superiors are around should also be present even when they are not.
 Similarly, the restraint to do certain actions in the presence of our family should also be felt when we are alone.

 Integrity In Business Context